 - Providing hard data for reports and presentations: If you need a way to make your case to upper management, having powerful visualizations in helpful reports and presentations is one way to make it happen.
 Text mining creates structure out of unstructured data, so you’re able to use it in this fashion.
 Customizable dashboards are another way to easily access the data in a form that’s user-friendly for most marketers.
 When you can easily work with the data, that makes it more accessible to power all types of marketing efforts.

 - Improving the value of social media comments: People are more than happy to comment on social media, but harnessing that data is hard if you’re doing it manually and have a relatively active page.
 Text mining makes this process more efficient and allows you to leverage such a large and frequently updated data set.
 Consistently looking at your social media comments is also a good way to stay ahead of any public relations problems you may encounter.
-You can execute your crisis communications plan as soon as you start seeing negative comments pop up, rather than waiting for it to reach a head and potentially get out of control.
+You can execute your crisis communications plan as soon as you start seeing negative comments pop up.

 - Creating performance benchmarks for marketing campaigns: Get more benchmarking metrics for your marketing campaigns so you can study how customer sentiment changes over time, the ways they react to new campaigns, and isolating the characteristics that lead to a successful marketing effort.